cryptogopher/issue_recurring/README.md

 ## Features

+Greatest emphasis in development is put on reliability.
+Scheduling algorithms are tested for accuracy.
+During use unusual situations are reported to user in a visible manner.
+Avoiding regressions and eliminating bugs is valued over new functionalities.

 The most notable features of this plugin include:
 * recurrence creation/deletion directly from form on issue page (no separate page, no page reloading when creating/deleting recurrences),
 * multiple recurrence schedules per issue possible (except for in-place recurrences not based on fixed date),